All Episodes

 Everyone died.

-And that leads to double figure body counts.
+And that leads to double-figure body counts.

-The reason there was no double figure body count on that train is because bas I can gather, because some people didn't want their names brought forward and other bits and pieces.
+The reason there was no double-figure body count on that train is because, basically, as far as I can gather, because some people didn't want their names brought forward and other bits and pieces, but there were five people involved.

-But even if it doesn't, even if I'm wrong on that, the military does train you uh to calculate risk and calculate response when you're in high stress situations.
+But even if it doesn't, even if I'm wrong on that, the military does train you to calculate risk and calculate response when you're in high stress situations.

 That's part of what being a soldier is all about.

-Then they haven't had any special training.
+They haven't had any special training.

-They don't but they they get the message when they see the other guys charging that this is it, this is make or break.
+But they get the message when they see the other guys charging that this is it.

 The actions you take now are going to determine life or death.